-Only Shareholders of record as at March 26, 2021, are entitled to receive notice of and vote their Common Shares at the Meeting or at any adjournment(s) or postponement(s) thereof, either in person or by proxy.
+Only Shareholders of record as at March 25, 2022, are entitled to receive notice of and vote their Common Shares at the Meeting or at any adjournment(s) or postponement(s) thereof, either in person or by proxy.

-Registered holders of Common Shares who are unable to attend the Meeting in person are requested to complete, date and sign the enclosed form of proxy and return it, in the envelope provided, to the Corporation's transfer agent, AST Trust Company (Canada) (the "Transfer Agent"), by delivering the proxy to Proxy Department, AST Trust Company (Canada): (i) by mail to P.O.
-Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111; or (iii) by email to proxyvote@astfinancial.com so that it is received by 2:00 p.m.
-(Eastern time) on May 4, 2021 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) thereof).
+Registered holders of Common Shares who are unable to attend the Meeting are requested to complete, date and sign the enclosed form of proxy and return it, in the envelope provided, to the Corporation's transfer agent, TSX Trust Company (the "Transfer Agent"), by delivering the proxy to Proxy Department, TSX Trust Company: (i) by mail to P.O.
+Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111; or (iii) by email to proxyvote@tmx.com so that it is received by 2:00 p.m.
+(Eastern time) on May 3, 2022 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) thereof).

-In light of the ongoing public health concerns related to COVID-19 and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is encouraging shareholders and others not to attend the meeting in person.
-Shareholders are urged to vote on the matters before the meeting by proxy and to listen to the meeting online by way of a live webcast at www.acadiantimber.com or via teleconference at Toll-Free 1-866-795-3013 or International 1-409-937-8907, Conference ID: 5559887.
+In light of the ongoing public health concerns related to COVID-19 and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is holding the Meeting virtually.
+Shareholders can participate, vote, or submit questions during the Meeting's live webcast, however, shareholders are encouraged to vote on the matters before the meeting by proxy.
+Shareholders and duly appointed proxyholders can attend the Meeting online at https://virtual-meetings.tsxtrust.com/1274.
+Please see the included Virtual Meeting Guide for further instructions.